deufyn/EasyFluent/README.md

-# EasyFluent
+# About EasyFluent

-external modification of fluent
+An externally improved version of fluent, with new callback logic, flags callback logic & auto save config.